Lucas Blakeley: Real life career

 Blakeley drove for Team eROC in the Race of Champions, in which he beat Sebastian Vettel in a head-to-head race in the first round of the Nations Cup.
 During 2022, Blakeley also began racing Formula Ford in both the Scottish Formula Ford championship.
 In his first season in single-seaters, finished runner-up in points after the season was cut short due to a lack of entrants.

 In early 2023, Blakeley returned to the Race of Champions, in which he edged out Opmeer to win the eROC World Final and also raced for Team eROC in the main event.
 Blakeley returned to Formula Ford for the rest of the year, racing in three rounds and taking his maiden series win in Brands Hatch in June.
 During 2023, Blakeley also made his GB4 debut with KMR Sport at Snetterton.
 After taking a best result of seventh at Snetterton, Blakeley returned to the team two rounds later for the finale at Donington Park, where he took his maiden series podium by finishing third in race one.

-The following year, Blakeley returned to KMR Sport for another part-time appearance in GB4, replacing Brandon McCaughan to race in the Snetterton and Silverstone rounds.
+In 2024, Blakeley returned to KMR Sport for another part-time appearance in GB4, replacing Brandon McCaughan to race in the Snetterton and Silverstone rounds.
 After taking his maiden series win on his return, Blakeley won again at Silverstone by 15.4 seconds over Linus Granfors, setting a record for the biggest winning margin in the series in the process.
 Staying with the team for the following round at Donington Park, Blakeley won race one and finished the other two races on the podium.
 Despite uncertainty whether he would race in the season-finale at Brands Hatch, Blakeley competed in said round, in which he took his fourth and final win of the season as he jumped to fifth in points despite missing three rounds.

+In late 2025, Blakeley made a one-off return to the GB4 Championship with Douglas Motorsport at the season-ending Donington Park round, finishing third on his series return in race one.